OFI Policies

 Conference further calls for additional training and support to be given to GPs and other healthcare practitioners to assist them with supporting their trans patients.

-2023 OFI Conference – 27th May 2023, Glasgow University Union
+2023 OFI Conference – 27th May 2023, Glasgow

-Expansion of HIV Testing in Scotland
+1. Expansion of HIV Testing in Scotland (passed by the SNP)

 Conference welcomes the Scottish Government’s aim to eliminate Human Immunodeficiency Virus (HIV) transmission in Scotland by 2030.